 An exam fee of $1,700 must be submitted with your completed application.
 No application will be considered complete until all fees have been paid.

 Applications for the spring Neonatology Remote Exam must be submitted by Feb.
 1 to avoid incurring a $300 late fee.
 If you submit your application less than 30 days before the exam date, the late fee increases to $800.
-No applications will be accepted two weeks before the exam date.
+No applications will be accepted one week before the exam date.

 All cancellations must be made in writing at least 15 full days before the examination date.
 Candidates who cancel an exam will have the examination fee refunded, less a $300 processing fee.

 The Neonatology Remote Exam is offered every spring.
 To learn more, contact the AOBP at email@example.com.